GWP Bangladesh (Bangladesh Water Partnership)

 - Promote women participation in water resources development and management.

-Bhutan Water Partnership (BhWP) is a consortium of water professionals and concerned individuals from various sections of the society working towards achieving the goals of IWRM.
+GWP Bhutan is a consortium of water professionals and concerned individuals from various sections of the society working towards achieving the goals of IWRM.
 It is a non-profit entity affiliated to Global Water Partnership (GWP).

 In 2001, the Honourable Minister of Agriculture officially launched the BhWP initiated by Public Planning Division (PPD) of Ministry of Agriculture (MoA).
 Mr Dasho Sonam Tshering, then Director of Department of Power, and Lyonpo (Dr) Pema Gyamtsho, Deputy Secretary, PPD, MoA were appointed as Chair and Co-Chair of BhWP respectively.
 Mr Kezang Jamtsho, PPD, MoA was nominated as the Secretary.